-Each group of 3-4 students will create an online research-based project and a short documentary-style video about the history of an artifact of American technology.
-[Topics cannot duplicate those of other groups, cannot duplicate those of previous HIST 325 projects at http://historyoftech.mcclurken.org/ (unless you can make the case that they will improve on those projects in some substantive way), and cannot overlap with those covered in class lectures.]
-Each group’s digital project, created in WordPress, and video, posted with their digital project, will be linked to the class project site and will explain the background and invention or adoption of the piece of technology, as well as examining its impact on American society and culture.
+Each group of 3-4 students will create an online research-based project and a short (10-15 minute) documentary-style video about the history of an artifact of American technology.
+[Topics cannot duplicate those of other groups, cannot duplicate those of previous HIST 325 projects at http://courses.mcclurken.org/325/previous-hist325-student-projects/ (unless you can make the case that they will improve on those projects in some substantive way), and cannot overlap with those covered in class lectures.]
+Each group’s digital project, created in WordPress, and video, posted with their digital project, will be linked to the class projects page and will explain the background and invention or adoption of the piece of technology, as well as examining its impact on American society and culture.
 Advance deadlines have been set for topic approval, proposal with bibliography, project outlines/storyboards, the research-based digital project, and the documentary, as well as a chance to revise one of the projects; be sure to meet these deadlines.
 Students will receive a group grade and an individual grade for the research-based site and for the documentary.

 1) Research-based WordPress site